-No doubt how they got inspired to find the name.
-The Great Ocean Road is great indeed: a spectacular and very scenic road trip for over 240km between Victoria and South Australia.
-It is one of the most popular road trips in Australia.
-Although it can be done in two days, I really recommend taking three days on the Great Ocean Road to see all the best spots.
+No doubt how the name Great Ocean Road was inspired – this spectacular 240km road trip between Victoria and South Australia is truly great.
+It’s one of the most famous road trips in Australia.
+While it can be done in two days, I highly recommend taking three days to see all the best spots along the Great Ocean Road.

 Great Ocean Road